 - Veteran Supportive Staff

-- VetCorps Member

 - Approved to receive GI Bill® tuition funds

 - Veteran Advisory Committee

-- Veteran designated space: The veteran student resource center includes areas to sit, use a computer, hold private conversations, and learn more about resources for veterans.
+- Veteran designated space: The Veteran Student Resource Center (VSRC) includes areas to sit, use a computer, hold private conversations, and learn more about resources for veterans.
 The center is located adjacent to the main campus within a short walking distance.

 - Information and resources specific for veterans

 - Quarterly veteran student meet-ups

 - Informational sessions on accessing veteran benefits and services

-GI Bill[®] is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.